kdl-org/kdl/README.md

 ## Intro

-Most of the syntax is basically the same as SDLang:
+The basic syntax is similar to SDLang:

 ```kdl
 // This is a node with a single string value